alipsgh/tornado/README.md

 `pip install numpy`

 Although you can use an installer from https://www.python.org/downloads/ to install Python on your system, I highly recommend **Anaconda**, one of the Python distributions, since it includes the **numpy**, **scipy**, and **mathplotlib** packages by default.
 You may download one of the Anaconda's installers from https://www.anaconda.com/download/.
-Note that, you still need to install the **pympler** package for Anaconda.
+Please note that, you still need to install the **pympler** package for Anaconda.
 For that, run the following command in a command prompt or a terminal:

 `conda install -c conda-forge pympler`